j-easy/easy-batch/README.md

  * Easy to learn and use : CB4J uses a simple and natural CSV model and API.
 You can learn it easily and start using it quickly.

- * Statistics reporting : CB4J provides a simple and customizable reporting for common statistics including validation errors and processing time.
+ * Statistics reporting : CB4J provides a customizable reporting for common statistics including validation errors and processing time.

  * JMX monitoring : Monitor your batch execution and progress using JMX at runtime and in real time.